x

 The Arkansas Supreme Court ruled that Issue 2, which gives voters the final on whether or not to open their community to casinos, will be on the November ballot.

-LITTLE ROCK, Ark. — The Arkansas Supreme Court (ASC) has ruled that Issue 2, which gives voters the final on whether to open their community to casino gambling or not, will be on the November ballot.
+LITTLE ROCK, Ark. — The Arkansas Supreme Court (ASC) has ruled that Issue 2, which gives voters the final say on whether to open their community to casino gambling or not, will be on the November ballot.

 This comes after the ASC ruled that votes for the casino amendment were a step closer to being counted on Election Day.